 The Canterbury Tales is the world's weirdest road trip.

-The Canterbury Tales tell the story of a group of pilgrims on their way to Canterbury who engage in a tale-telling contest to pass the time.
+It tells the story of a group of pilgrims (fancy word for travelers) on their way to Canterbury, who engage in a tale-telling contest to pass the time.
 Besides watching the interactions between the characters, we get to read 24 of the tales the pilgrims tell.

-Chaucer's decision to write in his country's language, English, rather than in the Latin of so many of his educated colleagues, was something of a risk, and a big break with learned tradition.
-The risk paid off – we know The Canterbury Tales were enormously popular because so many more manuscripts of the tales survive than of almost any other work of this time period.
-The Canterbury Tales were still going strong when the first printers made their way to England.
-William Caxton published the first printed version of The Canterbury Tales in 1470.
+Chaucer's decision to write in his country's language, English, rather than in the Latin of so many of his educated colleagues, was a big break with learned tradition.
+But the risk paid off: we know The Canterbury Tales were enormously popular because so many more manuscripts of the tales survive than of almost any other work of this time period.
+The Canterbury Tales were still going strong when the first printers made their way to England, and William Caxton published the first printed version of The Canterbury Tales in 1476.